ethereum-optimism/optimism/specs/derivation.md

 # Overview

-> **Note**: the following assumes a single sequencer and batcher.
-In the future, the design might be adapted to
+> **Note** the following assumes a single sequencer and batcher.
+In the future, the design will be adapted to
 > accomodate multiple such entities.

 [L2 chain derivation][g-derivation] — deriving L2 [blocks][g-block] from L1 data — is one of the main responsability of